-Command Purpose SWITCH on page 2-266 Specify that a datafile copy is now the current datafile , that is, the datafile pointed to by the control file.
-This command is equivalent to the SQL statement ALTER DATABASE RENAME FILE as it applies to datafiles.
-TRANSPORT TABLESPACE on page 2-270 Create transportable tablespace sets from backup for one or more tablespaces.
-UNREGISTER on page 2-276 Unregister a database from the recovery catalog.
-UPGRADE CATALOG on page 2-279 Upgrade the recovery catalog schema from an older version to the version required by the RMAN executable.
-VALIDATE on page 2-281 Examine a backup set and report whether its data is intact.
+Command Purpose UNREGISTER on page 3-102 Unregister a database from the recovery catalog.
+UPGRADE CATALOG on page 3-105 Upgrade the recovery catalog schema from an older version to the version required by the RMAN executable.
+VALIDATE on page 3-107 Examine a backup set and report whether its data is intact.
 RMAN scans all of the backup pieces in the specified backup sets and looks at the checksums to verify that the contents can be successfully restored.